Anti-Bribery for Sales · Module 2 of 2

 Vince Maloney

-Mike, before you go.
-One thought.
+Mike, one thought.
 Pam Quintana at Veridia.
-We've never won an account with her, never lost one either.
-The only thing she's said to me on a call is "I look forward to seeing the proposal."
+Never won her, never lost her.
+Only thing she\'s ever said is "I look forward to the proposal."

 Vince Maloney

 Granite Industrial took her to the Super Bowl in February.
-I know because their account director told me at a conference, smug as anything.
 Two seats, corporate suite.
-Pam was there.
-I\'ve got two tickets going for the NFL playoffs next Saturday.
-Corporate suite, divisional round.
-They\'re sitting in my drawer.
+I've got two for the NFL playoffs next Saturday.
+Divisional round.
+Sitting in my drawer.

 Mike Reilly

 Submission is Friday week.
-The award is the Monday after that.
+Award the Monday after.

 Vince Maloney

-I know.
-That\'s why I want to send them now.
-Not after the bid.
-Now.
+Which is why I want them out now.
 Get our face in front of her before the proposal lands.
-Granite Industrial did it, they\'re going to do it again.
-If we don\'t match, our paper has to do all the lifting and Pam doesn\'t know us.
+Granite will do it again.
+If we don't match, our paper has to do all the lifting.

 Two tickets, NFL playoffs divisional round, corporate suite~$480